-In addition, substantially all of our officers and directors (representing all but approximately 152,000 shares of common stock beneficially owned by all of our officers and directors) have agreed, subject to certain specified exceptions, not to directly or indirectly, for a period of 90 days after the date of the placement agent agreement: (i) sell, offer to sell, contract or agree to sell, hypothecate, pledge, grant any option to purchase or otherwise dispose of or agree to dispose of, directly or indirectly, or establish or increase a put equivalent position or liquidate or decrease a call equivalent position within the meaning of Section 16 of the Securities Exchange Act of 1934, as amended, and the rules and regulations of the Securities and Exchange Commission promulgated thereunder with respect to, our common stock or any of our other securities that are substantially similar to our common stock, or any securities convertible into or exchangeable or exercisable for, or any warrants or other rights to purchase, the foregoing, (ii) enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of our common stock or any of our other securities that are substantially similar to our common stock, or any securities convertible into or exchangeable or exercisable for, or any warrants or other rights to purchase, the foregoing, whether any such transaction is to be settled by delivery of our common stock or such other securities, in cash or otherwise or (iii) publicly announce an intention to do any of the foregoing for a period of 90 days after the date of this prospectus supplement without the prior written consent of Lazard Frères & Co.
+In addition, substantially all of our officers and directors (representing all but approximately 152,000 shares of common stock beneficially owned by all of our officers and directors) have agreed, subject to certain specified exceptions, not to directly or indirectly, for a period of 90 days after the date of the placement agent agreement: (i) sell, offer to sell, contract or agree to sell, hypothecate, pledge, grant any option to purchase or otherwise dispose of or agree to dispose of, directly or indirectly, or establish or increase a put equivalent position or liquidate or decrease a call equivalent position within the meaning of Section 16 of the Securities Exchange Act of 1934, as amended, and the rules and regulations of the Securities and Exchange Commission promulgated thereunder with respect to, our common stock or any of our other securities that are substantially similar to our common stock, or any securities convertible into or exchangeable or exercisable for, or any warrants or other rights to purchase, the foregoing, (ii) enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of our common stock or any of our other securities that are substantiable for, or any warrants or other rights to purchase.
+If or, or any warrants or other securities for, or any warrants or other securities of ownership of our common stock or any of our other securities that are substantiable or exercisable for, or any warrants or other securities for, or any warrants or other securities of ownership of our common stock or any of our other and the rules and regulation is to be settled by delivery of our common stock or such other securities, in cash or otherwise or (iii) publicly announce an intention to do any of the foregoing for a period of 90 days after the date of this prospectus supplement without the prior written consent of Lazard Frères & Co.